How to Install The Bayview Roofing Collection

 You can order custom flashings from Buchner Mfg.
 Call 1-800-461-6455 and one of our Sales Staff will assist with the details.

 STEP 1: Eave Starter Installation

 Eave starter trim comes in 9’ 10” lengths which means there will be points of overlap.
 Notch the edge bend on the eave starter leg about 1”.
-Now you can slide the notched eave starter over top of the secured piece.
+Now you can slide the notched eave starter over the top of the secured piece.
 Press the 2 pieces together and insert your fasteners.
 (Diagram 1.2).
 NOTE - never install a fastener through the joint.
 It should be placed at least 2” from the joint.

-STEP 2: Rake Trim
+STEP 2: Rake Edge

 The self-adhesive waterproof membrane should be laid down under the rake edge.
 Similar to the eave starter, ensure that the rake edge is flush to the rake surface.
-The Rake J is laid on top of the Rake Edge.
+The rake J is laid on top of the rake edge.
 Fasteners are installed through both trims every 16” on center (Diagram 2.1).
 The lower end of the rake edge and rake J should be flush with the eave starter.

-To join sections of the rake edge and rake J (Diagram 2.2) notch the bottom edge of the lower rake edge pc.
-Slide the upper rake edge over the lower pc.
+To join sections of the rake edge and rake J (Diagram 2.2) notch the bottom edge of the lower rake edge piece.
+Slide the upper rake edge over the lower piece.
 Notch the upper J trim and slide into the lower J trim and insert a fastener.
 NOTE fasteners should not be inserted at the joint.
 Start at least 2” away from the joint.
 No need to apply caulking.

 An alternative method for rake trim is to use the eaves starter on gables.
 Fasten the eaves starter on top of the underlayment with stainless steel screws every 16”.
 Each shingle at the gable will need to be folded approximately 3/4” down and over the eaves starter.